SaadAttieh/lazyCode/readme.md

 __The bug?__  What if the user enters less than 10 numbers.
 You'll be reading `EOF` symbols into your `total`.
 Silly example, but the idea is there.
 This is not only more compact and readable, it can enable safer code.

+#installation:

+The project is built as a standard Cmake header only interface and can be included via cmake's external_project_add or as a sub directory.
+Exact instructions for this are coming soon.

+__For your convenience__, a single header is also maintained in the repo's top level directory `single_header`.

+Download the header file here: [lazyCode.h](single_header/lazyCode.h)

 # The docs:

 Here we cover the API.
 First a quick index: